Internment of Japanese Americans: After the attack on Pearl Harbor

-Tatsuro Masuda, a Japanese American, unfurled this banner in Oakland, California the day after the Pearl Harbor attack.
-Dorothea Lange took this photograph in March 1942, just before his internment.
+Tatsuro Masuda, a Japanese American, unfurled this banner at "Wanto Sho-Kai", 401-403 Eighth Street at Franklin Street in Oakland, California, the day after the Pearl Harbor attack.
+Dorothea Lange took this photograph 13 March 1942.

 A child is "Tagged for evacuation", Salinas, California, May 1942.
 Photo by Russell Lee.

-A Japanese American shop, Asahi Dye Works, closing.
-The notice on the front is a reference to Owens Valley being the first and one of the largest Japanese American detention centers.
+A Japanese American shop closing, Asahi Dye Works, Little Tokyo, Los Angeles.
+The notice on the front is a reference to Manzanar, Owens Valley being the first and one of the largest Japanese American detention centers.

 The surprise attack on Pearl Harbor on December 7, 1941, led military and political leaders to suspect that Imperial Japan was preparing a full-scale invasion of the United States West Coast.
 Due to Japan's rapid military conquest of a large portion of Asia and the Pacific including a small portion of the U.S. West Coast (i.e., Aleutian Islands Campaign) between 1937 and 1942, some Americans feared that its military forces were unstoppable.

 American public opinion initially stood by the large population of Japanese Americans living on the West Coast, with the Los Angeles Times characterizing them as "good Americans, born and educated as such."
 Many Americans believed that their loyalty to the United States was unquestionable.
 Though some in the administration (including Attorney General Francis Biddle and FBI Director J. Edgar Hoover) dismissed all rumors of Japanese American espionage on behalf of the Japanese war effort, pressure mounted upon the administration as the tide of public opinion turned against Japanese Americans.

 A survey of the Office of Facts and Figures on February 4 (two weeks prior to the president's order) reported that a majority of Americans expressed satisfaction with existing governmental controls on Japanese Americans.
 Moreover, in his autobiography in 1962, Biddle, who opposed incarceration, downplayed the influence of public opinion in prompting the president's decision.
 He even considered it doubtful "whether, political and special group press aside, public opinion even on the West Coast supported evacuation."
 Support for harsher measures toward Japanese Americans increased over time, however, in part since Roosevelt did little to use his office to calm attitudes.
 According to a March 1942 poll conducted by the American Institute of Public Opinion, after incarceration was becoming inevitable, 93% of Americans supported the relocation of Japanese non-citizens from the Pacific Coast while only 1% opposed it.
 According to the same poll, 59% supported the relocation of Japanese people who were born in the country and were United States citizens, while 25% opposed it.